OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentLinkedBags.rst

     In Eclipse, use the *Project > Download Assignment...* menu command to download the lab project named "ex08.05-LinkedBagsWithJUnit"

-    Refer to `01.02: Lab: LightBot for Beginners <https://profdev-lms.tlos.vt.edu/courses/2832/assignments/10634>`_ if you need to review the instructions for downloading Eclipse projects.

 .. raw:: html